Greenwich Court, Autumn 1529

-It wasn’t always an easy feat, though I had only been at it for three years, I knew well what King Harry liked.
-I could also read his face and by the tilt of a ginger brow and the flicker of a lash, I knew he was not in need of his jester at the moment, for his eyes lingered not on his wife, Queen Katherine—stuffed away so he would not have to look upon her—but on her erstwhile lady, Anne Boleyn.
+It wasn’t always an easy feat, though I had only been at it for three years, I knew well what King Henry liked.
+I could also read his face and by the tilt of a ginger brow and the flicker of a lash, I knew he was not in need of his jester at the moment, for his eyes lingered not on his wife, Queen Catherine—stuffed away so he would not have to look upon her—but instead on her erstwhile lady-in-waiting, Anne Boleyn.
 In fact, she was no longer required to serve the queen, and we at court had little doubt as to what that might mean.

-King Harry tapped his foot to the rhythm of a merry song plucked out by his musicians, and so as quiet as a man can be with bells sewed to his jerkin, I slipped away.
+And so, as quiet as a man can be with bells sewed to his person, I slipped away.

-At least I wore my motely on the outside.
+At least I wore my motely—my fool’s garb—on the outside.
 Far too many at court wore them concealed under fine slashed velvets and brocades.
-And many more under chasuble and miter.
+And many more under chasuble and mitre.

 The rest of court, those who were not cavorting in dance, stood at the perimeter.
-Like mussels and other carbuncles, they clung tight to what they believed was a sturdy pier as the tide washed in and washed out again.
+Like mussels and barnacles, they clung tight to what they believed was a sturdy pier as the tide washed in and washed out again.
 But this pier was a false hope, for in most instances it was to another courtier they clung, believing them to stand upon a higher rung of the king’s ladder.
 Foolish to put your hopes in such, for a ladder does not only go up, but it has a descent as well.
 For three years I watched men climb, cling, and clatter down.
-There were very few men who survived it for any length of time…and one of them was me.
+There were very few men who survived it for any length of time…except me.

 And even so, I have never counted myself secure.

-As much as I amused his majesty, kept him smiling, kept him thinking, I kept it in the back on my mind that it might only be a matter of time till his anger could not be culled, and I would be the recipient of it.
+As much as I amused his majesty and kept him smiling, I had it in the back of my mind that it might only be a matter of time till his anger could not be placated, and I would be the recipient of it.
 Oh, he cuffed me, often.
 And kicked.
 Mostly in good nature.
 Once or twice in true anger.
-And yet, his majesty well knew that I am no carry-tale, no whisperer, nor flattering insinuator.
+And yet, his grace well knew that I am no carry-tale, no whisperer, nor flattering insinuator.
 I tell the truth to shame the Devil and woe be to that Devil who tries to shame me back.
-I am always Harry’s man, no matter what.
+I am always Henry’s man, no matter what.
 It is my gift…and my curse.

 A fool’s work is never done, I mused.
 For look.
 Here comes Cromwell.

-He was the corpulent Cardinal Wolsey’s assistant and as Wolsey stepped lower on the ladder’s rung, so his lickspittal Thomas Cromwell moved up it.
-Where his grace the cardinal had moved comfortably through the crowds, Cromwell did not, for he came from low estate.
+He was the corpulent Cardinal Wolsey’s assistant and as Wolsey stepped lower on the ladder’s rungs, so his lickspittle Thomas Cromwell moved up it.
+Where his eminence the cardinal had moved comfortably through the crowds, Cromwell did not, for he came from low estate.
 Like me.
 But at least I admitted to being a fool.

 “To my duties, fool.
 Why do you skulk so?”